Home Health How to Read a Drug Label

 Prescription Drug Labels

 Prescription drug labels are more complicated than OTC drug labels.
-More than half a million Americans misinterpret prescription drug labels each year, according to Consumer Reports.
+According to Consumer Reports, more than half a million Americans misinterpret prescription drug labels each year.

-The FDA doesn’t regulate the labels from pharmacies.
-Warning information printed or placed on the bottle as stickers may vary depending on the pharmacy.
+The FDA doesn’t regulate pharmacy labels.
+Warning information printed or placed on the bottle as stickers may vary by pharmacy.

 Pharmacy auxiliary warning labels